-Inadequate procedures and controls for a timely identification of non-compliance incident in relation to Investor Eligibility requirement
+Inadequate procedures and controls for a timely identification of non-compliance incident in relation to investor eligibility requirements

-- (i) Some CCEPs and TTEPs relied entirely on the pre-trade system controls to block all clients / non-IPIs from trading ChiNext and STAR shares, which is considered insufficient for the purpose of timely identification of non-compliance incidents. - (ii) Some CCEPs and TTEPs only conducted post-trade review at direct client level but failed to cover all clients including the underlying clients of the intermediaries. - (iii) Some CCEPs represented that they had performed post-trade review, which, however, was not covered by adequate documentation.
+- (i) Some CCEPs/TTEPs did not put in place adequate post-trade reviews on direct clients and/or intermediary broker clients to identify potential violation of the investor eligibility requirements for trading ChiNext and STAR shares.
+This was attributed to their sole or heavy reliance on pre-trade controls such as system controls to block all clients/non-IPIs from trading ChiNext and STAR shares, which is considered insufficient for the purpose of timely identification of noncompliance incidents. - (ii) Some CCEPs and TTEPs only conducted post-trade review at direct client level but failed to cover all clients including the underlying clients of the intermediaries. - (iii) Some CCEPs represented that they had performed post-trade review, which, however, was not covered by adequate documentation.